totally-not-frito-lays/totally-not-frito-lays/README.md

 - [ ] Learn to build in public
   - [ ] Start a *this week I built/learned* blog
 - [ ] Complete and launch a side project
-- [ ] Build a creative coding project
+- [ ] Build and release a creative coding project

 ### Archived Goals